 10 week expedition

 Join other venturers and volunteer managers from all walks of life on our unique 10 week expedition.
-You'll spend 3 weeks on a community project, working with local communities to install infrastructure that developed countries take for granted, such as sanitation.
-You'll spend another 3 weeks on an environmental project protecting the country's natural habitats and wildlife.
+You'll spend 6 weeks on two community projects, working with local communities to install infrastructure that developed countries take for granted, such as sanitation.
 The other 3 weeks are a tough mental and physical adventure battling nature's elements.

 Don't have 10 weeks free?
 You can choose to do a shorter version of the main expedition by just doing two project phases for 7 weeks.